xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Groups.md

 Several built-in security groups are created with a Domain Local Group scope when a domain is created.
 These groups are used for specific administrative purposes.

+It is important to note that only user accounts can be added to these built-in groups as they do not allow for group nesting.